 What was your biggest obstacle and failure in going from idea to business?

-I am working on a variety of projects but the most interesting projects we’re working on right now are launching the high-fashion model agency DebutModels.com, growing emerging beauty brand BubblePopBeauty.com, working with entrepreneur Dr. Tasha Holland-Korneygay, as well as rebranding the clean beauty magazine and e-commerce platform, TheBeautyLyst.com.
+I am working on a variety of projects but the most interesting projects we’re working on right now are launching the high-fashion model agency DebutModels.com, growing emerging beauty brand BubblePopBeauty.com, working with entrepreneur Dr. Tasha Holland-Korneygay, as well as rebranding the clean beauty magazine and e-commerce platform, TheBeautyLyst.com..
+Maybe one day she will decide to rent some office space kings cross when her businesses bloom.

 What is a life or business hack that you recommend to help other female founders?